-Fantastic ideas for things to do on a Friday, just in case you've left it to the last minute, plus the best entertainment, nightlife and events happening in London this Friday.
+Find fantastic ideas for things to do on a Friday, just in case you've left it to the last minute.
+Check out the best entertainment, nightlife and events happening in the capital this Friday.
 The weekend starts here...

 Since the lucky residents of Walthamstow got a brand new Empire in 2014, Lewisham is the now the only London borough without a cinema.
 To combat this injustice, the NXDFFF is screening films in all sorts of unusual venues: the Big Red (a pizzeria in a London bus, where you can watch back-to-back cat videos), The Shaftesbury Christian Centre and the Sanford Housing Cooperative are all taking part.
 Screenings include open-air, bike-powered showings of 'Guardians of the Galaxy' (Fordham Park, Saturday April 25, 7pm) and 'Wizard of Oz' (Telegraph Hill Upper Park, Sunday May 5, 8.30pm), a 'Frozen' Sing-along at Deptford Lounge (Sunday May 5, 2pm) and Gus van Sant's controversial film 'Elephant' at Goldsmiths College (Wednesday April 29, 7.30pm).Read more